Olafur Eliasson: Your rainbow panorama

 Olafur's artwork Your rainbow panorama consists of a circular, 150 m long and 3 m wide corridor made of glass in every color of the spectrum.
 It has a diameter of 52 m and is mounted on 3.5 m high columns on top of the roof of the ARoS Aarhus Kunstmuseum in Aarhus.
 It opened in May 2011.
 Visitors can walk through the corridor and have a panoramic view of the city.

 Construction cost 60 million Danish kroner and was funded by the Realdania foundation.

 Olafur's idea was chosen in 2007 among five other proposals in a bidding process by a panel of judges.
 At night the artwork is lit from the inside by spotlights in the floor.

 Moon

-In November 2013, at the Falling Walls Conference, Olafur presented with Ai Weiwei, connected via web from Beijing, their collaboration Moon, an open digital platform that allows users to draw on enormous replica of the moon via their web browser.
-The platform is a statement in support of freedom of speech and creative collaboration.
+In November 2013, at the Falling Walls Conference, Olafur presented with Ai Weiwei their collaboration Moon, an open digital platform that allows users to draw on a replica of the moon via their web browser.
+Eliasson presented the platform as "a sphere on which you can make a mark.
+Not just to make a mark, but make a mark that matters to you.
+Make your wish, make your dream.
+Do something."
+Accessible to anyone, it attracted over 35,000 participants within the first six weeks.